← Return to search results

 The trouble, as studies like this show, is that patients are not the autonomous healthcare consumers we assume them to be.
 They are often dependent on the doctor’s expertise and medical advice as many suffer from some combination of informational overload and emotional overwhelm.
 Patients’ weak grasp of their medical prognosis is offset only by the trust they have in their physician and a general deference to authority.

 This means that informed consent is, in many cases, simply not possible.
 Patients who are very young, very ill, mentally impaired, or even merely confused are not capable of demonstrating sufficient competence or granting meaningful permission.
 Unfortunately, patient literacy is overestimated, communication barriers go undetected, and patient misunderstanding and noncompliance continues.
-Findings suggest that thorough assessment of patient competence is rare, and patients’ comprehension is questioned only in those cases where a patient’s decision deviates from the physician’s recommendations.
+Findings suggest that thorough assessment of patient competence is rare, and patients’ comprehension is questioned only when their choice deviates from the physician’s recommendations.

 An increased focus on patient education may not be enough to combat these problems.
 Efforts to present information in a more accessible manner may bring some improvement, but there are many medical situations where the sheer complexity or volume of the information involved outstrips the decision-making capacity of everyday patients.
 Some types of medical information, like risk assessments, use probability estimates that would require formal training to fully appreciate and thus overburden patients’ capacity to adequately comprehend and reasonably deliberate.
 In such cases, no amount of dialogue would allow a patient to attain the understanding necessary for informed decision-making.